-- To prevent any other condition which would be incompatible with the facilities
+- Prevent any other condition which would be incompatible with the facilities

-- To ensure the quality of sludge to allow its use and disposal in compliance with statutes and regulations
+- Ensure the quality of sludge to allow its use and disposal in compliance with statutes and regulations

-- To improve the opportunity to recycle and reclaim wastewater and sludge
+- Improve the opportunity to recycle and reclaim wastewater and sludge

-- To provide for equitable distribution of the cost of operation, maintenance and improvement of the publicly owned treatment works (POTW)
+- Provide for equitable distribution of the cost of operation, maintenance and improvement of the POTW

-- To enable the POTW to comply with Texas Pollutant Discharge Elimination System (TPDES) permit conditions, sludge use and disposal requirements and any other federal or state laws
+- Enable the POTW to comply with Texas Pollutant Discharge Elimination System (TPDES) permit conditions, sludge use and disposal requirements and any other federal or state laws

-The City of Round Rock Pretreatment Program is defined in the City of Round Rock Code of Ordinances Chapter 44, Article IV.
+The City of Round Rock Pretreatment Program is defined in the Code of Ordinances Chapter 44, Article IV.